locutusjs/locutus/CONTRIBUTING.md

 Our website is built with Hexo.
 To install the prerequisites type `yarn website:install`.

-Even the the website is bundled with this repo, we treat it as a separate project, with its own `package.json`.
+Even though the website is bundled with this repo, we treat it as a separate project, with its own `package.json`.
 We also try to avoid dependencies from the website straight to the main code base.
 Instead, any such dependency shall be injected by a script.

 Here's the flow that takes written functions to the website: